encrypt6/FdF/README.md

-# FdF - Wireframe Renderer
+# FdF - Simple Wireframe Renderer

 A 3D wireframe viewer project that reads a map file and renders a 3D representation in a 2D window using isometric projection.
+I use Xiaolin Wu's algorithm.

 > ⚠️ This project is **Linux-only**.
+Make sure to install it on the right OS or on a VM.

 ## 🛠️ Getting Started